gloaysa/lgg/README.md

 - Use the `--on` flag to view all entries for a given date.
 - Use the `--from` flag to view all entries from the give day til today.
 - Use the `--to` flag in combination with `--from` to view all entries in a range.
+- Use the `--at` flag to view all entries for (or from) an specific time.
+You can supply an exact hour (13:00) or a Time of Day keyword (morning).
+Following the example, the first one (13:00), will give you all entries written from 13:00 til 14:00.
+The second one (morning) from 06:00 til 11:59.
 - Use the `--tags` flag to search for one or more tags within all your entries.
 - Use the `--all-tags` flag to list all the tags within your entries.
 - Use `--style [long][short]` to display your entries with/without body.
 Default is `long`.
 It can also be set with an env variable `LGG_STYLE`, so you can change the default.